-You have a long and meaningful history together, but things definitely aren’t good NOW.
+You have a long and meaningful history together, but things aren’t good NOW.
 You’re getting to a place where you can’t take it anymore.

 You want to stay together for the kids, but at what cost?

-You may even respect some parts of each other, but there is too much conflict and no more spark.
+Maybe you even respect some parts of each other, but there is too much conflict and no more spark.
 You need something different.

 Important Information About Discernment Counseling:

-- Entire process lasts a maximum of five counseling sessions
+Entire process lasts a maximum of five counseling sessions

-- Each session lasts 1.5 – 2 hours
+Each session lasts approximately 1.5 hours

-- Focus of sessions is on deciding what to do next, NOT on solving relationship problems
+Focus of sessions is on deciding what to do next, NOT on solving relationship problems

 Discernment Counseling is Not a Good Choice When:

-- When one spouse has already made a final decision to divorce
+Leaning out spouse has already made a final decision to divorce

-- When one spouse is coercing the other to participate
+One spouse is coercing the other to participate

-- When there is danger of domestic violence
+There is danger of domestic violence

 Discernment Counseling is something different.
 It does not guarantee that your marriage will survive, but it gives you a better chance of feeling better about yourself and your relationship, no matter what the outcome.
 You will have more confidence and clarity about the decisions you are making, allowing you to move forward in a positive way.